 Tellez, Brewers beat Darvish, Padres 2-1 to take 2 of 3

-Rowdy Tellez doubled off Yu Darvish to bring in the tying run in the seventh inning and Tyrone Taylor followed with a sacrifice fly for the Milwaukee Brewers, who beat the San Diego Padres 2-1 to take two of three
+Perdomo “got four outs for us and did it really well, went through the top of their order in the seventh and then Box had a great inning,” Counsell said.
+“And then Devin on three days in a row closed it out with just a bunch of good pitches.
+He kept making pitches.”

+Counsell and his staff spoke with Williams earlier in the day “and he said he felt good.
+I said ‘Well then, we’ll take it to the next step and go through your throwing program,’ and he got more (convinced) after his throwing program and today was a good day to go for it and it worked out well.”

-SAN DIEGO (AP) — Rowdy Tellez doubled off Yu Darvish to bring in the tying run in the seventh inning and Tyrone Taylor followed with a sacrifice fly for the Milwaukee Brewers, who beat the San Diego Padres 2-1 Wednesday to take two of three.
+Rowdy Tellez doubled off Yu Darvish to bring in the tying run in the seventh inning and Tyrone Taylor followed with a sacrifice fly.

 Darvish (4-2) was brilliant in holding Milwaukee to one hit through six innings, but the Brewers finally broke through in the seventh with two hits, a walk and the sacrifice fly.

-Former Padres player Luis Urías drew a leadoff walk and took third on Andrew McCutchen's single, sliding headfirst and touching the base just ahead of Manny Machado's tag.
+Urías, another former Padres player, drew a leadoff walk and took third on Andrew McCutchen’s single, sliding headfirst and touching the base just ahead of Machado’s tag.
 The Padres challenged, but the play was upheld.
 Tellez then doubled and Taylor hit his sac fly to chase Darvish.

-That outburst made a winner of former Padres pitcher Luis Perdomo (1-0) and got left-hander Aaron Ashby off the hook for what would have been a loss against one of his uncle's former teams.
-Devin Williams pitched the ninth for his fourth save.
+That outburst made a winner of Perdomo and got Ashby off the hook for what would have been a loss against one of his uncle’s former teams.

 The Padres scratched out an unearned run against Ashby, whose uncle, Andy, watched from the second row near the Padres dugout and stood and applauded when his nephew was removed with two outs in the sixth.
 Andy Ashby pitched for the Padres from 1993-99 and again briefly in 2004.